 The Spatula’s correspondent recoiled in horror.

-“This is the dreaded box rash, mate,” Dave continued.
+“This is the dreaded box rash, missie,” Dave continued.
 “Get on the forklift and you’re free of the rash, full stop.
 That figjam has never experienced it, and probably never will, and he keeps rolling around us on that piece of shit, as if he’s just in it to spite us.
 I’d fucking bash him, if only the manager wasn’t around.”

 Clara Paulson, the floor manager, was found standing near the warehouse entrance, doing whatever it is floor managers do with their clipboards: “Bruce?
 He’s not very popular with his co-workers, but I don’t mind him – he’s an alright worker.
 He fills his daily quota and does what he’s paid to do.
 Yeah, any idiot can drive a forklift around, but I guess somebody’s got to do that too.
-I don’t understand all the rage – just a couple of days back somebody spraypainted ‘OSSM: RAYMOND BERBLING LIVES ON IN OUR STRUGGLE’ on the forklift, with something that looked like platypus dung.
+I don’t understand all the rage – just a couple of days back somebody wrote ‘OSSM: RAYMOND BERBLING LIVES ON IN OUR STRUGGLE’ on the forklift, with something that looked like platypus dung.
 What in the hell is an OSSM?”

 Our correspondent returned to the group, who were by now finishing their lunch break and heading back to work.